-This user's manual contains important information about your combination Smoke and CO Alarm's operation.
-If you are installing this alarm for use by others, you must leave this manual (or a copy of it) with the end user.
+IMPORTANT!
+PLEASE READ CAREFULLY AND SAVE.
+This user's manual contains important information about you Combination Carbon Monoxide & Smoke Alarm's operation If you are installing this Alarm for use by others, you must leave this manual-or a copy of it-with the end user.